ondefy/permissionless-multisigner-paymaster/technical_specs.md

 - Gas limit required by the transaction.
 - Paymaster cost 60K gas overhead.
 Hence, should be considered while setting gasLimit.

-#### _markupPercent :
-- Optional markup charge on the total gas funds required(_gasLimit * _maxFeePerGas).
-For Zyfi Api use only.
-- Dapps should ensure it's set to 0, or else will be considered donation.

 ## Refunds
 - ZKsync refunds the amount for the unused gas initially charged to the paymaster.
 - In this paymaster, refunds are managed through internal `updateRefund` function.